Q: Do you havethis plant/seeds for sale? How much does it cost?

 "good" I mean it has to be good peat-based soilless mix.
 Potting soil

-for Scott/MiracleGro/etc names.
+for Scott/MiracleGro/etc names or order our Professional mix.
 General potting soil already has peat

 moss in it, so you can use is straight from the bag.